-Serving and Decanting Chateau Carignan with Wine, Food, Pairing Tips
+Serving Chateau Carignan with Wine, Food, Pairing Tips

 Chateau Carignan is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
 Chateau Carignan is also good when matched with Asian dishes, hearty fish courses like tuna, mushrooms and pasta.

 Chateau Carignan also makes a dry white Bordeaux wine from a blend of 50% Sauvignon Blanc and 50% Semillon.
 There is a second wine, L’Orangerie de Carignan.
 On average, the production of Chateau Carignan is about 32,500 cases of wine per year.